EduardoReis7/EduardoReis7/README.md

 - Mockito 🍹
 - Git :octocat:

-- I'm currently learning more about Spring Framework and Frontend Frameworks like Vue Js 📖
+- I'm currently learning more about Quarkus, Reactive Programming and Apache Kafka Streams! 🤓📖
-- In my spare time I like to play guitar and play games 🎸🎮
+- In my spare time I like to play guitar, play games and I take care of my cats! 🎸🎮😺😸